danielsteman/web-rs/articles/blog19.md

 }
 ```

 This is an example configuration file for NixOS, the Linux distro based on Nix package manager.
 You can see that the file takes some inputs, `pkgs` and `config`.
 We'll go over them one by one. `pkgs` is set by the [module system](https://nix.dev/tutorials/module-system/index.html) and usually points to [nixpkgs](https://search.nixos.org/packages), the biggest package collection.
 As you can see, `pkgs` includes software like `vim` and `git`.
 The other input, `config`, contains the current system configuration which can be read inside the function to potential apply changes.
 Even though `config` is not directly used inside the function, it's idiomatic to declare it as input because other modules might rely on it.
 NixOS also passes some other arguments that are not explicitly named, these are captured by the `...` spread operator.
-This example module declares options and their values.
-When you run `sudo nixos-rebuild switch`, the module system gathers all modules and merges them.
+This example module declares options and their values, which is often called an _attribute set_.
+When you run `sudo nixos-rebuild switch`, the module system gathers all modules and merges them in a clever way, where arrays are concatenated and attribute sets are merged recursively.
 You can leverage this mechanism by splitting up your configuration in more modules, which can be useful when it grows over time.

 ## Flakes

 An experimental, but widely used feature of Nix is [flakes](https://nixos.wiki/wiki/Flakes).
 What are flakes and how does it differ from the `configuration.nix` we discussed earlier?
 I like this quote from the [zero-to-nix](https://zero-to-nix.com/concepts/flakes/) tutorial:

 "It may be helpful to think of flakes as processors of Nix code.
 They take Nix expressions as input and output things that Nix can use, like package definitions, development environments, or NixOS configurations."

-Whereas our `configuration.nix` only outputs OS configuration, flakes can output other things.
+Whereas our `configuration.nix` only outputs OS configuration, flakes can output other things, such as shells, applications, full nix-darwin macOS configuration (more on that later) and more.

+### Development environments

 One of such _other things_ is a [development environment](https://zero-to-nix.com/start/nix-develop/).
 This is kind of like a Python `virtualenv`, which you might know, but on steroids.
 Whereas Python's `virtualenv` _just_ takes care of Python packages, Nix development environments take care of OS level dependencies such as compilers and libraries.
 Such development environments are often declared in a flake, using builtin [devShells] output.

 ```nix
 {